willemdj/erlsom/doc/reference.md

   If the 'include_files' option is not present, or if the namespace is not found, then the file will be searched for in the include_dirs (based on the 'location' attribute).
 No prefix will be used.

+- If `include_any_attribs` == `true` (this is the default), then the second element of each of the records that are created by `erlsom:scan(Xml, Model)` will be a list that contains any attributes in the corresponding element of XML that are not explicitly specified by the XSD.
+If `include_any_attribs` == `false`, such an extra element will not be present in the result of `erlsom:scan(Xml, Model)`.
+If Xml contains attributes that were not explicitly declared in the XSD they will be simply ignored, and they will not be visible in the output.

 ### <a name="compile_xsd_file">compile_xsd_file/1</a> ###
 Equivalent to `compile_xsd_file(XSD, [])`.